cestella/getfluentnow/README.md

 - **🎨 Theme Selection**: Choose from 12 preset themes or create custom story prompts
 - **📱 Mobile-Friendly**: Responsive design that works perfectly on all devices
 - **🎯 Tab System**: Switch between feedback and mini lessons without losing content
-- **⚡ Single-File Deployment**: Production build creates one 80KB HTML file with everything inlined
+- **⚡ Single-File Deployment**: Production build creates one HTML file (less than 1MB) with everything inlined
 - **🍔 About Modal**: Comprehensive hamburger menu with app information and GitHub link
+- **🎨 SVG Logo**: Custom speech bubble logo with "GFN" branding
+- **🌐 Community Footer**: Attribution and links to GitHub repository and issues

 ## 🚀 Quick Start